shabbyrobe/phphll/README.rst

 ..
 [1] http://antirez.com/news/75

-This extension is intended for situations where you want the flexibility of this data structure without the overhead of communicating with Redis.

 HyperLogLogs are magical!
 See for yourself... the memory usage in the following example stays stubbornly and hilariously low: